NNTH287/art-supplies-shop/README.md

 # art-supplies-shop
-An art supplies shop website with Java back-end. base on MVC model
+An art supplies shopping website with Java back-end base on MVC model